worldkaizen001/worldkaizen001/README.md

 ### Hi there 👋

-⚡ I have been working as a mobile application developer for more than 4 years building ✨Flutter applications✨
+⚡ I have been working as a mobile application developer for more than 4 years building Flutter & React Native applications ✨

 🌱 I’m currently working on app performance and code resusablility.